ESTP

 Potential development areas for ESTPs

-ESTPs might have difficulty managing their time.
-Being so immersed in immediate problems or situations could lead them to ignore long-term problems, and they may well lose interest in long, complex projects.
+People with ESTP preferences might have difficulty managing their time effectively.
+They are often so immersed in immediate problems and situations that there’s a risk they will miss longer-term problems.
+Because they prefer a short-term focus, they may well lose interest in long, complex projects.

 ESTPs and stress

-Socially, ESTPs can be stressed by subtle clues.
-They prefer people to be direct and to the point, and they’ll get frustrated if they’re expected to notice things that aren’t being communicated.
+Socially, ESTPs can be stressed by subtle hints or clues.
+They prefer people to be direct and to the point, so they’ll likely get frustrated if they’re expected to notice things that aren’t clearly communicated.

-- While you may be a direct speaker who doesn’t shy away from confrontation, others may be less direct.
-Look out for this at work or in your personal relationships.
+- Pay attention subtle or nonverbal communication from others.
+While you tend to communicate directly and don’t shy away from confrontation, others may be less direct.
+Look out for this both at work and in your personal relationships.

-- While it’s OK to observe others to best understand what everyone wants, ESTPs can irritate if it seems like they’re using other people.
+- Consider ways to ask other people for things without manipulating or coercing them.
+While it’s OK to observe others to best understand what motivates them, you may irritate friends and colleagues if it seems like you’re using them.